-As the Forestry England, Forestry and Land Scotland, Natural Resources Wales (and Forest Service) woodland area estimates are also used as the certified woodland areas for the Forestry England, Forestry and Land Scotland, Natural Resources Wales (and Forest Service), the revisions described above also led to changes to the estimates for certified woodland area.
-This resulted in a 1% increase to the Natural Resources Wales certified woodland area in 2011 and small changes (less than 0.5%) to the Forestry England and Forestry and Land Scotland certified woodland areas.
-Revisions to certified woodland areas for 2009 and earlier years, to produce a consistent time series, resulted in increases to the Forestry England, Forestry and Land Scotland, and Natural Resources Wales certified woodland areas of up to 7% for England, 9% for Wales and 8% for Scotland.
+As the Forestry Commission (and Forest Service) woodland area estimates are also used as the certified woodland areas for the Forestry Commission (and Forest Service), the revisions described above have also led to changes to the estimates for certified woodland area.
+This has resulted in a 1% increase to the Forestry Commission certified woodland area in Wales in 2011 and small changes (less than 0.5%) to the Forestry Commission certified woodland areas in England and in Scotland.
+Revisions to certified woodland areas for 2009 and earlier years, to produce a consistent time series, has resulted in increases to the Forestry Commission certified woodland area of up to 7% for England, 9% for Wales and 8% for Scotland.